Text of the 2017 Convocation Welcome by Bates College Student Government President Walter Washington ’19 delivered on Sept. 5:

 How in the world was I supposed to navigate these next four years: manage to get straight A’s, make friends, play football, sleep, and find time to get involved, all while trying to make my law school application more compelling than the next?

-What I can spend time speaking to you about today is how my academic life somehow intertwined with my social life here at Bates; how my First-Year Seminar, “Searching for the Good Life,” with Professor Michael Sargent, changed my overall outlook on life’s journey; and how Constitutional Law with my advisor, Professor Stephen Engel, reinforced my desire to continue a career immersing myself in law and politics.
+What I can spend time speaking to you about today is how my academic life somehow intertwined with my social life here at Bates; how my First-Year Seminar, “Searching for the Good Life,” with Professor Michael Sargent, changed my overall outlook on life’s journey; and how Constitutional Law with my adviser, Professor Stephen Engel, reinforced my desire to continue a career immersing myself in law and politics.
 But what I want to talk to you about today places Bates somewhat in the background.

 Let’s go back to the summer of 2014, when I was a rising senior in high school.
 I was ecstatic not only because I was on my way to becoming a senior, but also because I was transferring to a beautiful boarding school in Readfield, Maine.
 I spent the summer training, getting ready for football season, when my family’s life took an unexpected turn.
 I found out that my mother was diagnosed with cancer.